There’s a saying about real estate that suggests sinking your hard-earned money into property is ‘as safe as houses’.

 In other words: property is fairly safe bet; it will always be in demand; well-located property will almost always increase in value; and you can derive an income stream two ways, via rent (cashflow) or price appreciation (capital growth).

-This year, everything we know about, well, everything has been challenged.
+Over the last few years, everything we knew about, well, everything has been challenged.

 Other than travel and tourism, no industry has been impacted quite like real estate, with more emergency laws and rushed legislation passed this year than we normally see in the space of a decade.